 Examples of Nicholas’ expertise include:

-- advising an EPC contractor in respect of the largest gas combined cycle power plant completed in Europe in 2012; £1 billion contract sum.
+- advising an EPC contractor in respect of the largest gas combined-cycle power plant completed in Europe; £1 billion contract sum.
 See Alstom Power Ltd v Somi Impianti SRL EWHC 2644 (TCC);

 - acting for one of the world’s largest specialist power station contractors in respect of a substantial extension of time and prolongation claim under a bespoke EPC contract.
 Advice in respect of the dispute resolution provision comprising mediation, contractual adjudication and High Court litigation;